-1. Botswana’s wildlife alone could fill the top 5!
+1. Botswana wildlife alone could fill the top 5!
 This is a veritable Eden: 100,000 elephants at peace in the Okavango Delta and the Moremi Game Reserve's unbelievable wildlife concentrations, excellent wild dog, 100-strong hippo pods manning the waterways, and desert-adapted lions roaming the Makgadikgadi and famous Chobe National Park game drives.
 There is nowhere else quite like it.

-2. As well as the wildlife, there is the scenery - particularly from above (usually in a Cessna Caravan light aircraft).
+2. As well as the big five and more, there is the scenery - particularly from above (usually in a Cessna Caravan light aircraft).
 Travelling around Botswana between camps and lodges is a highlight in itself.

-3. Botswana is famous for its vast and exclusive private reserves containing some of Africa's most luxurious camps.
-Only camp guests may enter the reserve, so your safari experience is completely private and intimate; nowhere else in Africa can consistently guarantee such exclusivity.
+3. Botswana is famous for its vast and exclusive private reserves containing some of Africa's most luxurious safari lodges.
+Only camp guests may enter the reserve, so your safari experience is completely private and intimate; nowhere else on an African safari can consistently guarantee such exclusivity.

 4. Botswana is safe, warm and welcoming.
-This is a country which has never been colonised and which has exceptionally low rates of crime and corruption.
+This is a country which has never been colonised and has exceptionally low rates of crime and corruption.

 5. This is one of the last true wildernesses on earth.
 Here you really can be on your own in the wild, whether that’s in the middle of the eerie Makgadikgadi Salt Pan, the Kgalagadi, or the lush Okavango Delta.
 Or even hop over to the Victoria Falls where the mighty Zambezi river crashes to the ground in either Zambia or Zimbabwe for a bit of B&B after your safari...
 Or head to the bright lights of Cape Town.
 All these things are within arm's reach from a Botswana safari.